Percy Powell-Cotton

-Major Percy Horace Gordon Powell-Cotton, FZS, FRGS, FRAI, JP (20 September 1866 – 26 June 1940) was an English explorer, hunter, most noted for the creation of the Powell-Cotton Museum in the grounds of his home, Quex Park in Birchington-on-Sea, Kent, England.
+Major Percy Horace Gordon Powell-Cotton, FZS, FRGS, FRAI, JP (20 September 1866 – 26 June 1940) was an English explorer and hunter.
+He is most noted for the creation of the Powell-Cotton Museum in the grounds of his home, Quex Park in Birchington-on-Sea, Kent, England.
 Powell-Cotton is noted for bringing an extraordinary number of animal specimens back from his travels across Africa, potentially creating the largest collection of game ever shot by one man.
-Despite this, Powell-Cotton was an early conservationist, helping categorise a wide number of species across the globe.
-His two daughters, Antoinette Powell-Cotton and Diana Powell-Cotton shared his passion for conservation, pursuing archaeology and anthropology respectively.
+Despite this, Powell-Cotton was an early conservationist, helping to categorise a wide number of species across the globe.
+His two daughters, Antoinette Powell-Cotton and Diana Powell-Cotton shared his passion for conservation, and pursued archaeology and anthropology respectively.

 Powell-Cotton made a large number of films (Powell-Cotton filmography) including ethnographic, documentary and wildlife films (Powell-Cotton Ethnographic Films).

 Early life

 Percy Powell-Cotton was born on 20 September 1866, in Garlinge, Margate, to Henry Horace Powell-Cotton and Matilda Christina (née Gordon).
 Powell-Cotton had two siblings: a sister, Ida and a brother, Gerald.
-Most of Powell-Cotton’s early life was spent in London, although he joined his family on many weekend and summer trips to their home in Margate.
+Most of Powell-Cotton's early life was spent in London, although he joined his family on many weekend and summer trips to their home in Margate.
 Aged fifteen, Powell-Cotton helped his father modernise Quex House, before the family returned to live there.
 Whilst living there, Powell-Cotton began breeding chickens, hunting rabbits and photographing wildlife.
 He kept meticulous records of these endeavours, a habit that would follow him into later life.